 - iOS Backups

 - System and Application Cache Folders

 This approach allows you to overview the entire hard drive, pointing out which folders and files are consuming the most space.
-Also it let you get details by drilling down through large folders and then through subfolders.
-Disk Inspector is particularly good at helping you to visualize the space used on internal and external Mac® hard drives.
+Also, it let you get details by drilling down through large folders and then through subfolders.
+Disk Space Analyzer is particularly good at helping you to visualize the space used on internal and external Mac hard drives.